nuclearsilo583/zephyrus-store-preview-new-syntax/README.md

 * Edit addons/sourcemod/configs/store/items.txt for your store items/menu.
 * Run the server and check for error logs.

+### Notes:
+- The root scripting folder was mainly support for csgo.
+- For NMRiH chat modules to work.
+Install [this](https://github.com/dysphie/chat-processor-multicolors)
+- There are some modules in root folder may compatible with 2009 source engine (css, tf2, l4d2, nmrih) but some may not work unless there'is a rework of them.
+- If you use this for NMRiH and the chat tag have something like {color_string}.
+Change every `#include <colorvariables>` to `#include <multicolors>`

 # Important links
 - Contact me via steam for bug report: